 If you have any questions regarding Infinite Campus or the Registration process please contact Julia Bahr at julia.bahr@greendaleschools.org or 414-423-2800 ext.
 3010.
 For families needing password information for Infinite Campus, please contact your school office.

-12 days ago, Julia Bahr
+about 2 months ago, Julia Bahr

 On Friday, March 20, Canterbury Elementary PTO put together a celebration commemorating the school’s 60 years of service to the Greendale Community.
 We held a special Diamond Jubilee school assembly in the afternoon and an Open House in the evening.
 The assembly featured a performance by their Spanish Dancers and a reading of the Canterbury Day proclamation by Village Board members.
 At the Open House, visitors could view memorabilia from the school’s history, enjoy cake, popcorn and lemonade, see student's artwork and check out what they are doing in class.
 There was lots of joy as current and former staff members, students and families turned out to mingle, reminisce and celebrate.